xoxzo/din-action-server-demo/README.md

 In response to this request, the action server must return the action that you want XOXZO cloud to take, playback, transfer or say.
 Action is in the plain text.
-This app will accept DIN action requests and return the acton text.
+This app will accept DIN action requests and return the action text.
 This app has GUI that the user can choose the action to take with the pull down menu.

 ## How to install

 This app is written in django framework.
 You must install django to run this app.
-Pleas install django if it is not installed yet.
+Please install django if it is not installed yet.

     pip install django